deckhouse/virtualization/docs/USER_GUIDE.md

 Available in the EE and SE+ editions.
 Requires the `VirtualMachinePool` feature gate.
 {{< /alert >}}

-A `VirtualMachinePool` maintains a requested number of identical virtual machines and lets you scale them with `kubectl scale`, an HPA, or KEDA — useful for CI runner fleets and VDI desktop pools.
+A `VirtualMachinePool` maintains a requested number of identical virtual machines and lets you scale them with `kubectl scale`, an HPA, or KEDA.
 Its `virtualMachineTemplate.spec` is an ordinary `VirtualMachineSpec`, so a replica is no different from a manually created virtual machine.

 This functionality is disabled by default.
 To enable it, add `VirtualMachinePool` to the `.spec.settings.featureGates` array in the ModuleConfig `virtualization`: